-Net parity expenses decreased by 14.6% in 2018 and by 6.5% in 2017 primarily due to investment additions during the year, offset by actual and expected true-ups for prior years.
+Net parity expenses increased by 21.5% in 2019 compared to 2018 primarily due to lower investment additions during the year offset by expected true-ups for prior years.
+In 2018, net parity expenses decreased by 14.6% primarily due to investment additions during the year offset by actual and expected true-ups for prior years.